ehicks71/resume/README.md

 #### Associate Directory, Digital Product Architecture (2019 - Present)
 *Advancement Information Technology (AIT)*

-Removed years of technical debt from all our code bases.
-Lead development team in coming up with better development processes.
-Lead design team in coming up with a design process to keep pace with development for more consistency in releasing new features.
-Served as scrum master for team and helped remove roadblocks including issues with codebases.
-Shared development knowledge with development team to help them improve.
-Lead team focused on digital operations and tracking change management.
-Lead development leads in architecture planning.
+* Removed years of technical debt from our PHP codebases.
+* Managed contractor writing and implementing a custom WordPress plugin and theme per scoped requirements.
+* Assisted WordPress developer in building templates and helper functionality to make creating Gutenberg blocks more efficient, as well as, adding unit testing.
+* Lead Digital Operations team in identifying and documenting tools our team is responsible for managing and maintaining.
+* Developed CI pipelines for serverless applications using AWS CDK, SAM, Code Build and Code Pipepline.
+* Rewrote 20+ Lambda funcitons as 3 serverless Node JS applications using Cloudformation templates, Lambda functions and layers, SNS, Cloudwatch Events, and API Gateway.
+* Lead React development team in refining devlopment workflow.
+* Lead product team in refining design processes to keep pace with development team.
+* Lead discussions on how to improve release cycles to be more manageable and realistic.
+* Served as scrum master for React develompent team using Jira.
+* Helped remove roadblocks including issues with codebases.
+* Shared development knowledge with development team to help them grow.
+* Wrote React code for implementation of pledge payments into React web application.
+* Assisted React developers in implementing Code Climate in their Github pull requests.
+* Lead React developers in learning how to implement unit testing.
+* Lead Digital Architect team made up of project leads in documenting our processes, standards, and web applications.

 #### Associate Director, Digital Development (2017-2019)
 *Communications & External Relations (CER)*

+* Lead development team to implement the latest development practices such as: code reviews, unit testing, continuous development, agile development, as we moved Wake Forest forward by migrating all our digital products to AWS.
-Lead development team to implement better development processes including continuous development.
-Served as scrum master for team and helped manager with feature planning.
-Continued development of code base with quality automated test coverage.
+* Served as SCRUM master for team in following an agile development process and helped manager with feature planning.
+* Trained and mentored developers on Object Oriented principles.
+* Served as a code reviewer for other developers giving feedback to help them grow, as well as, to offer alternative approahces in addition to ensuring code met our standards.
+* Rewrote PHP web applications with the Slim Framework following S.O.L.I.D. programming principles with 90% code coverage using PHPUnit.
+* Integratedd Code Climate into Github pull request code review process to ensure higher quality code base.
+* Migrated three PHP web applications to AWS using ElasticBeanstalk, S3, SNS, SES, and Lambda functions.
+* Setup CI pipelines using Jenkins for AWS ElasticBeanstalk applications.
+* Customized Vagrant development environments and wrote shell scripts for more efficient local development.
+* Created CRON processes using AWS Lambda funcitons written in Node JS.
+* Scoped and wrote user stories and scenarios for development of custom plugin and theme to be outsourced to a contractor.

 #### Senior Web Developer (2012-2017)
 *Communications & External Relations (CER)*

-Lead push for server redundancy and later moving to cloud hosting using AWS.
-Developed best practices and code standards.
-Integrated Blackbaud endpoints into event registration system.
-PHPUnit unit testing added to newer code bases.
-Built APIs for Blackbaud endpoints and third party APIs.
-Learned and implemented SCRUM / Agile methodology.
+* Lead migration from single server web environment to multi-server environment with passive passive failover process in place.
+* Setup code repository management for all websites/applications and helped team transition from non-version controlled process to a VCS development process using GIT.
+* Developed best practices, code standards, and wiki style documentation.
+* Proposed and developed in-house form framework for building donation forms and event registration forms using the Kohana framework.
+* Integrated Blackbaud CRM endpoints into event registration system.
+* Learned and utilized PHPUnit to add unit testing with 70% coverage to newer code bases.
+* Implemented APIs for access of data from Blackbaud endpoints and integrated APIs into various development projects/applications.
+* Lead discussions to move our infrastructure towards and active-active failover process which results in a project to migrate our web presnces to AWS.
+* Learned and implemented a SCRUM approach to development using Asana and whiteboards.

 ---